 Amazon Redshift’s data warehouse architecture allows yout to automate most of the common administrative tasks associated with provisioning, configuring and monitoring a cloud data warehouse.
 Backups to Amazon S3 are continuous, incremental and automatic.
 Restores are fast; you can start querying in minutes while your data is spooled down in the background.
 Enabling disaster recovery across regions takes just a few clicks.

 Security is built-in.
-You can encrypt data at rest and in transit using hardware-accelerated AES-256 and SSL, isolate your clusters using Amazon VPC and even manage your keys using hardware security modules (HSMs).
+You can encrypt data at rest and in transit using hardware-accelerated AES-256 and SSL, isolate your clusters using Amazon VPC and even manage your keys using AWS Key Management Service (KMS) and hardware security modules (HSMs).
 All API calls, connection attempts, queries and changes to the cluster are logged and auditable.
+You can use AWS CloudTrail to audit Redshift API calls.

 Amazon Redshift uses a variety of innovations to obtain very high query performance on datasets ranging in size from a hundred gigabytes to a petabyte or more.
 It uses columnar storage, data compression, and zone maps to reduce the amount of I/O needed to perform queries.
 Amazon Redshift has a massively parallel processing (MPP) data warehouse architecture, parallelizing and distributing SQL operations to take advantage of all available resources.
 The underlying hardware is designed for high performance data processing, using local attached storage to maximize throughput between the CPUs and drives, and a 10GigE mesh network to maximize throughput between nodes.

 With a few clicks of the AWS Management Console or a simple API call, you can easily change the number or type of nodes in your cloud data warehouse as your performance or capacity needs change.
-Amazon Redshift enables you to start with as little as a single 160GB DW2.Large node and scale up all the way to a petabyte or more of compressed user data using 16TB DW1.8XLarge nodes.
+Dense Storage (DS) nodes allow you to create very large data warehouses using hard disk drives (HDDs) for a very low price point.
+Dense Compute (DC) nodes allow you to create very high performance data warehouses using fast CPUs, large amounts of RAM and solid-state disks (SSDs).
+Amazon Redshift enables you to start with as little as a single 160GB DC1.Large node and scale up all the way to a petabyte or more of compressed user data using 16TB DS2.8XLarge nodes.
 While resizing, Amazon Redshift places your existing cluster into read-only mode, provisions a new cluster of your chosen size, and then copies data from your old cluster to your new one in parallel.
 You can continue running queries against your old cluster while the new one is being provisioned.
 Once your data has been copied to your new cluster, Amazon Redshift will automatically redirect queries to your new cluster and remove the old cluster.

 You pay only for the resources you provision.
 You can choose On-Demand pricing with no up-front costs or long-term commitments, or obtain significantly discounted rates with Reserved Instance pricing.
-On-Demand pricing starts at just $0.25/hour per 160GB DW2.Large node or $0.85/hour per 2TB DW1.XLarge node.
-With Reserved Instances, you can lower your effective price to $0.10/hour per DW2.Large node ($5,500/TB/year) or $0.228/hour per DW1.XLarge node ($1,000/TB/year).
+On-Demand pricing starts at just $0.25/hour per 160GB DC1.Large node or $0.85/hour per 2TB DS2.XLarge node.
+With Partial Upfront Reserved Instances, you can lower your effective price to $0.10/hour per DC1.Large node ($5,500/TB/year) or $0.228/hour per DS2.XLarge node ($999/TB/year).
 To see more details, visit the Amazon Redshift Pricing page.

 With a few clicks in the AWS Management Console or simple API calls, you can create a cluster, specifying its size, underlying node type, and security profile.
 Amazon Redshift will provision your nodes, configure the connections between them, and secure the cluster.
 Your data warehouse should be up and running in minutes.

 Amazon Redshift handles all the work needed to manage, monitor, and scale your data warehouse, from monitoring cluster health and taking backups to applying patches and upgrades.
-You can easily add or remove nodes from your cluster as your performance and capacity needs change.
+You can easily resize your cluster as your performance and capacity needs change.
 By handling all these time-consuming, labor-intensive tasks, Amazon Redshift frees you up to focus on your data and business.

 Amazon Redshift has multiple features that enhance the reliability of your data warehouse cluster.
 All data written to a node in your cluster is automatically replicated to other nodes within the cluster and all data is continuously backed up to Amazon S3.
 Amazon Redshift continuously monitors the health of the cluster and automatically re-replicates data from failed drives and replaces nodes as necessary.